Generic Name: Fluticasone propionate

-Fluticasone propionate cream, 0.05% contains Fluticasone propionate [(6α,11β,16α,17α) - 6,9, - difluoro - 11 - hydroxy - 16 - methyl - 3 - oxo - 17 - (1 - oxopropoxy)androsta - 1,4 - diene - 17 - carbothioic acid, S-fluoromethyl ester], a synthetic fluorinated corticosteroid, for topical dermatologic use.
+Fluticasone Propionate Cream, USP 0.05% contains Fluticasone propionate [(6α,11β,16α,17α) - 6,9, - difluoro - 11 - hydroxy - 16 - methyl - 3 - oxo - 17 - (1 - oxopropoxy)androsta - 1,4 - diene - 17 - carbothioic acid, S-fluoromethyl ester], a synthetic fluorinated corticosteroid, for topical dermatologic use.
 The topical corticosteroids constitute a class of primarily synthetic steroids used as anti-inflammatory and antipruritic agents.

-Chemically, Fluticasone propionate is C25H31F305S.
+Chemically, Fluticasone propionate is C25H31F3O5S.
 It has the following structural formula:

 Fluticasone propionate has a molecular weight of 500.6.
 It is a white to off-white powder and is insoluble in water.

-Each gram of Fluticasone propionate cream contains Fluticasone propionate 0.5 mg in a base of propylene glycol, mineral oil, cetostearyl alcohol, Ceteth-20, isopropyl myristate, dibasic sodium phosphate, citric acid, purified water, and imidurea as preservative.
+Each gram of Fluticasone Propionate Cream, USP 0.05% contains Fluticasone propionate 0.5 mg in a base of propylene glycol, mineral oil, cetostearyl alcohol, Ceteth-20, isopropyl myristate, dibasic sodium phosphate, citric acid, purified water, and methylparaben as preservative.

 Like other topical corticosteroids, Fluticasone propionate has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of the anti-inflammatory activity of the topical steroids, in general, is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A2 inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.